Baby Rubber Plant, Blunt-Leaved Peperomia, etc.

 Peperomia obtusifolia var. variegata ‘Golden’

 Peperomia obtusifolia (L.) A.Dietr. is the correct and accepted name for this species of Peperomia.
 It was described by Albert Gottfried Dietrich in Species Plantarum, Edition 6, in 1831.
-It was described by Carl Linnaeus as Piper obtusifoliumin Species Plantarum in 1753.
+It was first named and described as Piper obtusifolium by Carl Linnaeus in Species Plantarum in 1753.

 <<<<2013 NOW IN MISSOURI>>>>